August 1, 2024

 Summary

 Rosebank is a planned new oil field 80 miles off the Shetland coast in the North Atlantic.
-In September of 2023, the Conservative government granted its operator, the Norwegian oil giant Equinor, permission to develop the field.1
+In September of 2023, the Conservative government approved the Norwegian oil giant, Equinor’s, application to start developing the field.1

 At nearly 500m barrels,2 Rosebank is the UK's biggest undeveloped oil and gas field – dwarfing the nearby Cambo oil field, which drew huge protests in 2021.

-90% of Rosebank’s reserves are oil, not gas.
-Like 80% of all North Sea oil,3 the majority of Rosebank’s oil is expected to be put in tankers and exported for refining overseas, with only some sold back to the UK at market price.
-Rosebank’s oil will not lower UK fuel bills.
+90% of Rosebank’s reserves are oil, not gas.2 Like 80% of all North Sea oil, the majority of Rosebank’s oil is expected to be put in tankers and exported for refining overseas, with only some sold back to the UK at market price.3 Rosebank’s oil will not lower UK fuel bills.

 The UK public, however, would carry almost all the costs of developing Rosebank.
-Thanks to a tax break for new oil and gas investment introduced by Rishi Sunak in his role as Chancellor, the UK public would hand over billions in tax breaks to Rosebank’s owners just to develop the field.4
+Thanks to oil and gas subsidies introduced by the Conservative government, the public would hand over billions in tax breaks to Rosebank’s owners just to develop the field.4

 Burning Rosebank’s oil and gas would produce over 200 million tonnes of CO2.5 To put this into context, the climate pollution from Rosebank’s reserves would be more than the combined annual CO2 emissions of all 28 low-income countries in the world, including Uganda, Ethiopia and Mozambique.6

-The emissions created just from extracting the oil from Rosebank would see the oil and gas industry blow past emissions reductions targets.7,
+The emissions created just from extracting the oil from Rosebank would see the oil and gas industry blow past emissions reductions targets.

-Rosebank’s development could also harm our seas and the diverse marine life they support: from delicate coral gardens to rare, deep sea sponges; from clams that live to hundreds of years old, to whales and dolphins.
-The development would see a pipeline laid through a protected area of the North Sea, the Faroe-Shetland Sponge Belt.
+Rosebank’s development would see a pipeline laid through a protected area of the North Sea which could also harm our seas and the diverse marine life they support: from delicate coral gardens to rare, deep sea sponges; from clams that live to hundreds of years old, to whales and dolphins.9

 Rosebank in numbers